 · Wednesday was a prime example of the extreme nature of cookery school – healthy eating demo in the morning, then making crumble, custard and deep fried plaice goujons in the afternoon.
 From a morning based around avoiding/reducing salt in your diet, to an afternoon of sprinkling it all over every breadcrumbed and delicious piece of fish.
 The cooking session made me way less scared of deep frying which could actually be a bad thing as now I kind of just want to deep fry everything…

-· You know it's going to be a good day when your morning starts by blind taste testing 5 vanilla ice creams.
+· In contrast, you know it's going to be a good day when your morning starts by blind taste testing 5 vanilla ice creams.
 We were trying them to examine the different textures, flavours and appearances and therefore effect that dairy, fat and air have on the final result.
 They were all shop bought and it was interesting to see how distinctive different brands were – the bright yellow of Walls and creamy vanilla flecked Green & Blacks were instantly spotted.
-Followed by more from scratch ice creams and a selection of jellies and it was definitely an enjoyable way to spend Friday morning and round off the week!
+These were followed by more from scratch ice creams and a selection of jellies and it was definitely an enjoyable way to spend Friday morning and round off the week!
 Bring on week 7.

 Plaice goujons and lemon wedge – highlight of the week!